orlo/security-page/docs/index.md

 <!--- __Customization:__ Medium customization.
 Delete the tools you’re not using. --->

-- We do not deploy or need installed any applications on your systems.
+- We do not deploy or install any applications on your systems.
 Orlo runs entirely through the browser and support Internet Explorer 11+, Chrome, Firefox
 - We use security headers to protect our users from attacks.
 You can check our grade on [this security scanner](https://www.sqreen.com/scan?url=https://app.socialsignin.co.uk).
 - We use security automation capabilities that automatically detect and respond to threats targeting our apps and check vulnerabilities in our dependencies.